 BDD can seriously affect a person's daily life, including school, social life and relationships.
-It is very common for young people with BDD to feel anxious, upset, depressed because of their appearance concerns and experience life as being a struggle.
+As a result, social anxiety, isolation and depression are very common in BDD

 Common signs of BDD

 - Obsessive concern about one or more features - Looking in mirrors/reflective surfaces a lot or avoiding them altogether - Avoiding pictures - Going to a lot of effort to conceal perceived flaw/s (e.g. with make-up, clothes, postures or other means) - Constantly comparing one's appearance to others - Frequently seeking reassurance about appearance - Avoiding social situations - · Excessive skin picking - ...